Business writer James Altucher said something I had to listen to. He said anger doesn’t exist. He said it’s a fake emotion; just fear in disguise.

 If you could erase all your past wins, losses and ties you’d still be standing, sitting, or lying where you are right now.
 So use the moment to experiment.

 A new baby and an old man have the same exact thing in this life.
 The present moment.
 Nothing more and nothing less.
 There are no guarantees.

 If you are a baby you are mad right now.
 If you are an old man you are happy.

 I’ll sometimes start the day and begin work.
 A groove starts to appear.
 Then boom, an intruding thought arises.
 I forgot to return that phone call.
 To my internet provider.
 I hope they aren’t canceling my service, I’ll think.
 Did I forget to pay?
 I need to stop what I’m doing and return that call.

 Is this urgent?
 Your work is urgent.
 You are urgent.
 Giving your gift to others is urgent.
 Is that what this is about?
 A phone call.
 Can it wait?
 Or is it a an excuse to put your art aside, because it’s a threat to safety, to cave security, and may actually lead to something unknown.

 As if that is what they’ll write on my gravestone.
 “He called his internet provider back…that day….R.I.P.”
 But I call anyway and the crisis is averted.
 Next thing you know its noon.
 And now I’m managing the day rather than making it.
 The only day I have is nearing extinction as time slips away.

 Time is not money.
 That’s the big lie.
 It’s way more important.
-Even one minute is more precious; is enough.
-To tell someone you love them, one more time.
-Time is not money.
-You are time.
-Use it.
+Even one minute is more precious and is enough to tell someone you love them, one more time.